RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

-# Obsidian Mathematics
+# Obsidian Math Booster

 This is a plugin for [Obsidian.md](https://obsidian.md), which enhances your mathematical note-taking experience by introducing $\LaTeX$-like features into Obsidian.

 Obsidian is excellent, but when it comes to mathematical notes, it lacks some of the essential features that $\LaTeX$ has.
-And this is where Obsidian Mathematics comes in!
+And this is where Obsidian Math Booster comes in!

 The core features of this plugin include: